MathiasSchindler/monacc/kernel/status.md

 make clean && make iso

 # Run (implies iso rebuild if needed)
-make run-bios-serial
+make run

 # Note: if ../release/monacc-dev-initramfs.cpio exists, it will be included
 # by default in the ISO as a Multiboot2 module.

 # Override (or disable) the initramfs module explicitly:
 make INITRAMFS=../build/initramfs/sysbox.cpio iso
-make INITRAMFS= run-bios-serial
+make INITRAMFS= run

 # From the repo root instead:
 cd ..